Professor of English

 Peg, a member of the UO faculty since 2009, is a wildlife ecologist with a broad, applied background in research, conservation, management, planning, policy, and communications.
 Her current interests include experiential education, environmental monitoring, wildlife conservation and outreach.
 She currently teaches ENVS 427 Environmental and Ecological Monitoring, ENVS 429 Environmental Leadership Program (ELP) and UGST 112 Community for Ecological Leaders Seminar.
 For ELP, she creates and directs service-learning projects relating to conservation science and environmental communication.
 She also has taught interdisciplinary special topics courses on wolves, ecological restoration, and the McKenzie watershed.
 She enjoys hiking, backpacking, gardening, cooking, and studying natural history – especially bird-watching and amateur mycology.

 Director of Environmental Studies

-Research Associate Professor of Biology
+Assistant Professor of Environmental Studies and Biology

-Stephanie LeMenager is Barbara and Carlisle Moore Professor of English
+Barbara and Carlisle Moore Professor of English

 Stephanie LeMenager is Barbara and Carlisle Moore Professor of English at the University or Oregon, where she teaches courses in the interdisciplinary field of the Environmental Humanities.
 Professor LeMenager has written three books: Manifest and Other Destinies (2005), winner of the Thomas J. Lyon Prize for Best Book in Western American Literary Studies, Living Oil: Petroleum Culture and the American Century (Oxford, 2014), and Environmental Criticism for the Twenty-First Century, which she co-edited with Teresa Shewry and Ken Hiltner.
 She is a founding editor of Resilience: A Journal of the Environmental Humanities and is currently at work on a book about the ecological value of literature, titled Weathering.